-- (C) the risk-weight applicable to the sovereign of incorporation of the firm instead if such risk-weight is higher than 50%; or - (D) 100% if the sovereign does not have an issuer rating. - (ii) Where the securities firm has an issuer rating and/or any of its other debt obligations has a long-term issue specific rating, the risk-weight of the exposure should be determined based on the following instructions: - (A) Where the firm has an issuer rating, the risk-weight which is applicable to that rating based on Table 4 should be allocated to the exposure.
-However, if the applicable risk-weight is lower than 50%, the exposure should be senior (i.e. unsubordinated) for the lower risk-weight to apply. - (B) Where any of the other debt obligations of the firm has a long-term issue specific rating, the risk-weight which is applicable to that rating based on Table 4 should be allocated to the exposure.
-However, if the applicable risk-weight is lower than 50%, the exposure should rank pari passu or senior to the rated debt obligation in all respects for the lower risk-weight to apply. - (C) Where both (A) and (B) above apply, the reporting institution will have the discretion to choose which one to allocate to the exposure.
+- (C) the risk-weight applicable to the sovereign of incorporation of the firm instead if such risk-weight is higher than 50%; or - (D) 100% if the sovereign does not have an issuer rating. - (ii) Where the securities firm has an issuer rating and/or any of its other debt obligations has a long-term issue specific rating, the risk-weight of the exposure should be determined based on the following instructions: - (A) Where the firm has an issuer rating, the riskweight which is applicable to that rating based on Table 4 should be allocated to the exposure.
+However, if the applicable risk-weight is lower than 50%, the exposure should be senior (i.e. unsubordinated) for the lower risk-weight to apply.
+If the applicable risk-weight is equal to or higher than 50%, the institution is required to allocate the applicable risk-weight to the exposure only if the exposure ranks pari passu with, or is subordinate to, senior unsecured debt obligations of the issuer (see section 69(4) of the BCR). - (B) Where any of the other debt obligations of the firm has a long-term issue specific rating, the risk-weight which is applicable to that rating based on Table 4 should be allocated to the exposure.
+However, if the applicable risk-weight is lower than 50%, the exposure should rank pari passu with, or should be senior to, the rated debt obligation in all respects for the lower risk-weight to apply.
+If the applicable risk-weight is equal to or higher than 50%, the institution is required to allocate the applicable risk-weight to the exposure only if the exposure ranks pari passu with, or is subordinate to, the rated debt obligation (see section 69(3) of the BCR).

-(iii) Exceptions to the above

-(A) Notwithstanding (i)(B) above, where any of the other debt obligations of the firm (i.e. the reference debt) has a short-term issue specific rating which maps to a risk-weight of 50% or 100% based on Table 5, and the exposure has a residual maturity equal to, or shorter than, the original maturity of the reference debt, the risk-weight to be allocated to the exposure should be 100%.
-If the firm has two or more debt obligations which attract a risk-weight of 50% or 100%, the one with the longest original maturity should be taken as the reference debt.

-- (B) Notwithstanding (ii) above, where any of the other debt obligations of the firm (i.e. the reference debt) has a short-term issue specific rating which maps to a risk-weight of 50% or 100% based on Table 5, and the exposure has a residual maturity equal to, or shorter than, the original maturity of the reference debt, the risk-weight to be allocated to the exposure should be the higher of 100% or the risk-weight derived from (ii) above.
-If the firm has two or more debt obligations which attract a risk-weight of 50% or 100%, the one with the longest original maturity should be taken as the reference debt. - (C) Notwithstanding (i)(B) to (iii)(B) above, the risk-weight of the exposure should be adjusted to 150% if any of the other debt obligations of the firm has a short-term issue specific rating which maps to a 150% risk-weight based on Table 5.
+- (C) Where both (A) and (B) above apply, the reporting institution will have the discretion to choose which one to allocate to the exposure. - (iii) Exceptions to the above - (A) Notwithstanding (i)(B) above, where any of the other debt obligations of the firm (i.e. the reference debt) has a short-term issue specific rating which maps to a risk-weight of 50% or 100% based on Table 5, and the exposure has a residual maturity equal to, or shorter than, the original maturity of the reference debt, the risk-weight to be allocated to the exposure should be 100%.
+If the firm has two or more debt obligations which attract a risk-weight of 50% or 100%, the one with the longest original maturity should be taken as the reference debt. - (B) Notwithstanding (ii) above, where any of the other debt obligations of the firm (i.e. the reference debt) has a short-term issue specific rating which maps to a risk-weight of 50% or 100% based on Table 5, and the exposure has a residual maturity equal to, or shorter than, the original maturity of the reference debt, the risk-weight to be allocated to the exposure should be the higher of 100% or the risk-weight derived from (ii) above.
+If the firm has two or more debt obligations which attract a risk-weight of 50% or 100%, the one with the longest original maturity should be taken as the reference debt. - (C) Notwithstanding (i)(B) to (iii)(B) above, the riskweight of the exposure should be adjusted to 150% if any of the other debt obligations of the firm has a short-term issue specific rating which maps to a 150% risk-weight based on Table 5.